 version 2 was just not going to offer much in the way of rail operations.
 During the summer of 2008, we scrapped almost all of version 2

-Our new "ultimate" layout will focus on railroad operations and will, we believe, be a trainload of fun to operate (both literally and figuratively).
+Our new "ultimate" layout focuses on railroad operations and is a trainload of fun to operate (both literally and figuratively).

 We don't expect everyone to understand our motives, but the members of the MGB Model Railroad Club believe on having a good time in all that we do.
 That's why our motto is "Where Life is Nothing but Fun!"